Ravinark23/S3_Validation_Tool/README.md

 <pre>
   chmod +x mmafmtransfer_script.sh
 </pre>
-Make Sure that you are in the correct folder of tool.
+Make sure that you are in the respective folder of tool.

 Run the following command to run the tool:<br><br>
 <pre>